-Not to mention the fact that video ads have higher engagement, and users are more likely to remember your message when it’s transmitted through video.
+Not to mention the fact that display video ads have higher engagement, and users are more likely to remember your message when it’s transmitted through video.

 Examples of Video Banner Ads

 You don’t have to be an art director to create slick video banners.
-We took the matter in our own hands, and we created a few video ads examples so you can see them in action.
+We took the matter in our own hands, and we created a few display video ads examples so you can see them in action.

 What Types of Video Banner Ads Are Out There?